tamaragolub/budget_tracker/README.md

 * **Tamara Golub** - *Initial work* - [GitHUb](https://tamaragolub.github.io/)

-See also the deployed GitHub specifically for this activity - [GitHub](https://tamaragolub.github.io/workout_tracker/)
+See also the deployed GitHub specifically for this activity - [GitHub](https://tamaragolub.github.io/budget_tracker/)

-See also the deployed link for this activity - [Heroku](https://cryptic-gorge-91510.herokuapp.com/)
+See also the deployed link for this activity - [Heroku](https://aqueous-everglades-05037.herokuapp.com/)

 ## Acknowledgments

-* Thank you to Alex for helping me through this assignment.
+* Thank you to Cassidy for helping me through this assignment.